 Expected Study Hours: There are up to 948 study hours for this course (including Vocational Placement), depending on your industry experience and relevant knowledge.
 Online course students can work with their own schedule and complete their training faster.

-Assessment Methods: Assessment methods for this course include a variety of written questions, projects, case studies, observation and a skills journal to give you maximum opportunity to develop your knowledge in individual support and specialise in home care.
+Assessment Methods: Assessment methods for this course include questioning, product-based methods, portfolio, direct observation, credit transfer, and third-party evidence to give you maximum opportunity to develop your knowledge in individual support and specialise in home care.

 The Certificate III in Individual Support (Home and Community) is made up of 13 total units.
 This covers 7 core units, 3 specialisation units, and 3 other elective units.
 Together, these units will allow you to specialise in Home Care.